L'Apothéose de Lully: Structure

-The piece is originally scored for two treble voices and continuo.
-Louis Hüe, who engraved the 1725 publication, recommended performing the Apotheosis with two harpsichords, saying that "I find it is often easier to bring these two instruments together, than four people" (i.e. two violinists, a cellist or violist, and a harpsichordist).
+The piece is a trio sonata originally scored for two treble instruments and continuo, which was a standard instrumentation for this genre.
+Couperin was not usually specific about the instrumentation of his chamber music, though, Louis Hüe, who engraved the 1725 publication, recommended performing the Apotheosis with two harpsichords, saying that "I find it is often easier to bring these two instruments together, than four people" (i.e. two violinists, a cellist or violist, and a harpsichordist).